-The first column lists the nodes with their IPs and ports.
-The next columns list the loads on each CPU for the last 1, 5 and 15 minutes.
-The last column (Chart) graphically shows the utilization of CPUs.
-When you move the mouse cursor on a desired graph, you can see the CPU utilization at the time where the cursor is placed.
-Graphs under this column shows the CPU utilizations approximately for the last 2 minutes.
+The last column (Chart) graphically shows the recent load on the CPUs.
+When you move the mouse cursor on a chart, you can see the CPU load at the time where the cursor is placed.
+Charts under this column shows the CPU loads approximately for the last 2 minutes.
+If recent CPU load is not available, you will see a negative value.

-18.5.3.2 Memory Utilization
+17.5.4.2 Memory Utilization

-This part of the page provides information related to memory usages for each node, as shown below.
+This part of the page provides information related to memory usages for each node (cluster member), as shown below.